Byron/gitoxide/cargo-features.md

       * If set, blocking command implementations are available and will use the blocking version of the `git-transport` crate.
     * **async-client**
       * As above, but provides async implementations instead.

+### git-object

+* **verbose-object-parsing-errors**
+  - When parsing objects by default errors will only be available on the granularity of success or failure, and with the above flag enabled details information about the error location will be collected.
+  - Use it in applications which expect broken or invalid objects or for debugging purposes.
+Incorrectly formatted objects aren't at all common otherwise.

 ### Serialization Support